triton-inference-server/server/docs/build.rst

   support a lower compute capability, then TRTIS can be built to support that lower compute capability by setting -DTRTIS_MIN_COMPUTE_CAPABILITY appropriately.
 The setting is ignored if -DTRTIS_ENABLE_GPU=OFF.

+* **TRTIS_EXTRA_LIB_PATHS**: Extra paths that are searched for framework libraries as described above.
+Multiple paths can be specified by separating them with a semicolon, for example, -DTRTIS_EXTRA_LIB_PATHS="/path/a;/path/b".

 Build Inference Server
 ^^^^^^^^^^^^^^^^^^^^^^